Tombak: Description

 The tombak is a single-headed goblet drum is about 18 inches in height with a 28 centimetre diameter head.
 Its shell is carved from a single block of (sometimes highly figured, knotted or marbled) wood, maybe with a carved design or geometric pattern (such as furrows, flutes, diamonds and/or spirals—it is often a costly, heirloom-type or vintage musical instrument).

 At the bottom the shell is somewhat thicker than at the top for strength (since the drumhead adds to the strength at the top).
 The shell's wall thickness is approximately 2 centimetres.
 The throat is nearly cylindrical and connects the top (body) cavity to the hollow base (the throat itself, the interior of which forms the small opening).

 A sheepskin or goatskin head is stretched and secured with glue, tacks or both.
 The fairly wide top opening permits full bass tone as well as various treble tones (see below).
 Tombaks with adjustable tuning have been produced experimentally but the head tension is normally fixed prior to performance with careful attention to the temperature and humidity.

+Playing technique

 The player may heat or cool or dampen or dry the membrane to reach a desired fundamental pitch.
 The pitch can be raised somewhat during a performance by applying finger pressure but a variety of tapping and clicking timbres reduce overall focus on the drum's pitch.
 Typically, two or three clearly contrasting timbres (through varying finger placement or clacking of a ring against the drum shell) are played in an antiphonal style.

 Goblet-shaped drums are played in different regions of Asia, Eastern Europe and Africa.
 Although similarities exist among all goblet drums, the techniques for playing the tombak are different from most other goblet drums.
 The modern tombak described in this page is most closely associated with the music of Iran.
 The tombak was not considered a virtuoso solo instrument until the pioneering work of Hossein Tehrāni in the 1950s, as well as innovations of Nasser Farhangfar and others.
 Modern tombak players are exponentially expanding the techniques used in playing the instrument.

-Modernisation
+Main performers

 Hossein Tehrani (1912–1974) is known as a pioneer of playing the tombak in 20th century Persian music.

+Hossein Tehrāni

 The Tombak was considered an accompanying instrument until the pioneering work of Hossein Tehrāni in the 1950s.
 Tehrani added to the instrument's possibilities with added "beating methods".
 He also played his instrument with different "sonorities".

 His pupils included Mohammad Esmaili (born 1934), Jahangir Malek (born 1931), Jamshid Chemirani (born 1942), Amir Nasser Eftetah (1925–1977) renowned teacher whose disciple Bahman Rajabi, develop modern technology.